Κοινή χρήση μέσω

 Databricks Asset Bundle project templates

-Use a default bundle template
+Create a bundle using a template

-To use a Azure Databricks default bundle template to create your bundle, use the Databricks CLI bundle init command, specifying the name of the default template to use.
+To use a Azure Databricks bundle template to create your bundle, use the Databricks CLI bundle init command, specifying the name of the template to use.
 For example, the following command creates a bundle using the default Python bundle template:

 databricks bundle init default-python